-What is Interpolation?
+What is Spatial Interpolation?

-Interpolation is a process of creating a surface based on values at isolated sample points.
+Spatial Interpolation is a process of creating a surface based on values at isolated sample points.
 Sample points are locations where we collect data on some phenomenon and record the spatial coordinates.
-We use mathematical estimation to “guess at” what the values are “in between” those points.
+We use mathematical estimation to “guess at” what the values are “in-between” those points.
 We can create either a raster or vector interpolated surface.
 Interpolation is used because field data are expensive to collect, and can’t be collected everywhere.

-In another words, interpolation predicts values for cells in a raster from a limited number of sample data points.
+In other words, spatial interpolation predicts values for cells in a raster from a limited number of sample data points.
 It can be used to predict unknown values for any geographic point data elevation, rainfall, temperature, chemical dispersion, noise level or other spatially-based phenomena.
 Interpolation is commonly a raster operation, but it can also be done in a vector environment using a TIN surface model.
 There are several well-known interpolation techniques, including spline and kriging.

 Why to Interpolate?

-The assumption that makes interpolation a viable option is that spatially distributed objects are spatially correlated; in other words, things that are close together tend to have similar characteristics.
+The assumption that makes Spatial interpolation a viable option is that spatially distributed objects are spatially correlated; in other words, things that are close together tend to have similar characteristics.
 For instance, if it is raining on one side of the street, you can predict with a high level of confidence that it is raining on the other side of the street.
 You would be less certain if it was raining across town and less confident still about the state of the weather in the next county.

 Using the above analogy, it is easy to see that the values of points close to sampled points are more likely to be similar than those that are farther apart.
 This is the basis of interpolation.
 A typical use for point interpolation is to create an elevation surface from a set of sample measurements.

 The left-hand graphic above is a point dataset of known values.
-The right hand graphic is a raster interpolated from these points.
-Unknown values are predicted with a mathematical formula that uses the values of nearby known points.
+The right-hand graphic is a raster interpolated from these points.
+Unknown

-Spatial Interpolation
+Spatial Interpolation Techniques

-Spatial interpolation is the process of using points with known values to estimate values at other unknown points.
-For example, to make a precipitation (rainfall) map for your country, you will not find enough evenly spread weather stations to cover the entire region.
 Spatial interpolation can estimate the temperatures at locations without recorded data by using known temperature readings at nearby weather stations.
 This type of interpolated surface is often called a statistical surface.
 Elevation data, precipitation, snow accumulation, water table and population density are other types of data that can be computed using interpolation.

-• Interpolation uses vector points with known values to estimate values at unknown locations to create a raster surface covering an entire area.
+- Interpolation uses vector points with known values to estimate values at unknown locations to create a raster surface covering an entire area.

-• The interpolation result is typically a raster layer.
+- The interpolation result is typically a raster layer.

-• It is important to find a suitable interpolation method to optimally estimate values for unknown locations.
+- It is important to find a suitable interpolation method to optimally estimate values for unknown locations.

-Because of high cost and limited resources, data collection is usually conducted only in a limited number of selected point locations.
+Because of high costs and limited resources, data collection is usually conducted only in a limited number of selected point locations.
 In GIS, spatial interpolation of these points can be applied to create a raster surface with estimates made for all raster cells.

-In order to generate a continuous map, for example, a digital elevation map from elevation points measured with a GPS device, a suitable interpolation method has to be used to optimally estimate the values at those locations where no samples or measurements were taken.
+To generate a continuous map, for example, a digital elevation map from elevation points measured with a GPS device, a suitable interpolation method has to be used to optimally estimate the values at those locations where no samples or measurements were taken.
 The results of the interpolation analysis can then be used for analyses that cover the whole area and for modelling.

 Much geographical data is collected at sample points (for example, at climate stations).
 From these known points, it is possible to estimate values in between the points using an interpolation algorithm.
 This creates a continuous surface from discrete points.
 Estimating values outside the geographical range of the known points is known as extrapolation.